rizqimtiaz/EcoOracle/README.md

-# EcoOracle — Autonomous Carbon Integrity Network

-EcoOracle is a full-stack reference implementation of an **autonomous carbon integrity network**.
+integrity network**.
 Every carbon credit is a **dynamic NFT (dNFT)** anchored to a specific GPS coordinate.
 The platform runs an **AI vision pipeline** on satellite imagery in a continuous loop and an **autonomous oracle** pushes the